bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Details JavaScript can access all the elements in a webpage making use of Document Object Model (DOM).
 In fact, the web…</em>www.guru99.com</a><a href="https://www.guru99.com/how-to-use-dom-and-events-in-javascript.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://css-tricks.com/dom/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://css-tricks.com/dom/"><strong>What is the DOM?</strong><br />
 <em>A reader recently wrote in asking me what the DOM was.
-They said they’ve heard it mentioned and alluded to, but aren’t…</em>css-tricks.com</a><a href="https://css-tricks.com/dom/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+They said they've heard it mentioned and alluded to, but aren't…</em>css-tricks.com</a><a href="https://css-tricks.com/dom/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://zellwk.com/blog/dom-traversals/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://zellwk.com/blog/dom-traversals/"><strong>Traversing the DOM with JavaScript</strong><br />
-<em>A good JavaScript developer needs to know how to traverse the DOM-it’s the act of selecting an element from another…</em>zellwk.com</a><a href="https://zellwk.com/blog/dom-traversals/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>A good JavaScript developer needs to know how to traverse the DOM-it's the act of selecting an element from another…</em>zellwk.com</a><a href="https://zellwk.com/blog/dom-traversals/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://javascript.info/dom-nodes" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascript.info/dom-nodes"><strong>DOM tree</strong><br />
 <em>The backbone of an HTML document is tags.
 According to the Document Object Model (DOM), every HTML tag is an object…</em>javascript.info</a><a href="https://javascript.info/dom-nodes" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>